-4 Project Name Home Purchase Assistance Program (HPAP) and Employer Assisted Housing

-- ··· · ,-···· Program (EHAP)

-Target Area

-Goals Supported Strengthen Homeownership Among Low- and Moderate-Income Households

-Needs Addressed Affordable Housing

-CDBG: \$5,141,005.12

-Funding HOME: \$625,000.00

-HPAP provides financial assistance in the form of interest-free loans to qualified District residents to enable them to purchase homes, condominiums or cooperatives units.
+Project Name Home Purchase Assistance Program (HPAP) and Employer Assisted Housing Program (EHAP) Target Area Goals Supported Strengthen Homeownership Among Low- and Moderate- Income Households Needs Addressed Affordable Housing CDBG: \$12,224,000 Funding HPAP provides financial assistance in the form of interest- free loans to qualified District residents to enable them to purchase homes, condominiums or cooperatives units.
 Qualified households are eligible for loans to meet acquisition and closing cost requirements.
-EHAP provides special home purchase assistance benefits to District government employees, including loans for down payment and closing costs assistance ; and matching fund grants to use towards the purchase; and credits toward District property and income taxes.
-Funds are provided to a sub-recipient under contract with the Department to administer the HPAP and EAHP loan program operation for the District.
+EHAP provides special home purchase assistance benefits to District government employees, including loans for down payment and closing costs assistance; and matching fund grants to use toward the purchase; and credits toward District property and income taxes.
+Funds are provided to a sub- recipient under contract with DHCD to administer the HPAP and EAHP loan program operation for the District.
 HPAP and EAHP loans are subordinate to first trust mortgage financing.
-These funds will go toward two programs, one that uses CDBG funds and

-Description another that uses HOME.

-Target Date 09/30/2017

-Estimate the Number and Types of Families that will Benefit from the Proposed Activities 225 low- and moderate-income households
+Description These funds will go toward two programs, one that uses CDBG funds and another that uses HOME.
+Target Date 09/30/2018 Estimate the Number and Types of Families that will Benefit from the Proposed Activities 270 low- and moderate-income households

-Location Description City-wide

-Planned Activities